MUYUTwilighter/Farm-The-Ingots/README.md

 - Add custom music to Glacio dimension `ad_astra:glacio` from Ad Astra
 - Add options to configure max ench-level of Tool Leveling Rework
 - Add options to toggle visibility of flowing items in pipes from Modern Dynamic (Greatly enhance frame rate when not visible)
-- Add options to completely disable the visibility of item rendering in drawer blocks from Extended Drawers.
+- Add options to completely disable the visibility of item rendering in drawer blocks from Extended Drawers.\
+- Automatically disable Distant Horizons when player is not the host, and automatically enable it when the player is in single player or is the host.

 # Other Features